- 1 Courses in ADM

 - unable to wait for the official internship months (May – July)

-- have a different timeline and requirement that does not align with the official internship programme (e.g. one-off freelance work opportunity)
+- have a different timeline and requirement that does not align with the official internship programme (e.g. one-off short term or freelance ad-hoc work opportunity )

 Informal internship means it will not be part of the official internship programme.
 There will be no faculty supervisor monitoring and no academic units awarded to the student.
 There is also no time frame set for informal internship.
 The internship agreement is therefore strictly between the organisation and the student who applies.
 Companies may sometimes find that there are fewer interests from students under the informal route as internship timings that are outside of the official period may clash with their class schedule and without accreditation.
 However, it is still worth a try if you are unable to wait for the annual official internship programme in May-Aug.